by Christin Brown | Octubre 19, 2011 | News Releases

 ###

-Thousands of unemployed Pennsylvanians will lose their extended federal benefits on June 11 unless the state makes changes to its unemployment law required for a federal extension.
+Thousands of unemployed Pennsylvanians will lose their extended federal benefits on Junio 11 unless the state makes changes to its unemployment law required for a federal extension.
 The Senate Labor and Industry Committee took language from Tartaglione’s bill (Senate Bill 994), and amended it to Senate Bill 1030, before voting unanimously to send the measure to the full Senate.

 “We all understand the urgency of keeping families afloat as the job market very slowly recovers,” Tartaglione said.
 “I commend my colleagues for the compromise that will move this legislation quickly enough to send to the Governor’s desk before the deadline.”